airbus-cert/skyblue.team/content/posts/invoke-bof.md

 # Example of use cases

-Most of the time, we want to execute a BOF while instrumenting the OS to find the right EventID, ETW or artefacts.
-Let's go through a few examples available from Github.
+Most of the time, we want to execute a BOF while instrumenting the OS to find the right EventID, ETW or forensic artifact.
+Let's go through a few examples available on GitHub.

 ## BOF_dumpclip